Fang-Haoshu/Halpe-FullBody/README.md

 </div>

 ## Usage
 The annotation is in the same format as COCO dataset.
 For usage, a good start is to check out the `vis.py`.
 We also provide related APIs.
+See [halpecocotools](https://github.com/HaoyiZhu/HalpeCOCOAPI), which can be installed by `pip install halpecocotools`.

 ## Evaluation
 We adopt the same evaluation metrics as COCO dataset.